jmettraux/aachen/src/cab__abilities.md

 | Wisdom       | `WIS` | street smart             |
 | Charisma     | `CHA` | force of character       |

+Roll 2 series of 6 × 3d6; pick best of the 2 series; assign the 6 numbers at will.

-Roll 3d6 and assign in order.
+**Or** roll 3d6 and assign in order.
 Replace the lowest roll with a 14.

-**Or** roll 3d6 six times, replace the lowest with 14  and assign at will.

 **Or** use the 14, 12, 11, 10, 9, 7 array and assign at will.